estruyf/github-project-labeling/README.md

 ### Azure Functions

-On Azure Functions, create a new function with the following settings:
+On Azure, start by creating a new Azure Function (Linux) with Node.js.

+Once the app is created, go to the Configuration tab and add the following environment variables:

 - WEBHOOK_SECRET
 - GITHUB_APP_ID
 - GITHUB_APP_PRIVATE_KEY

+Download the publish profile, and add it as a secret to the GitHub repository with the `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` name.